 - Even with a shortened quarantine, you should still continue to monitor for symptoms through quarantine Day 14.
 If you get sick then isolate yourself from others, seek medical advice, and get a COVID-19 test.

 Players/coaches are allowed to get tested on day 5 after exposure if the above criteria are met in order to return earlier.

 Will the club communicate to my team if there is a potential exposure?

 1. ‘Low risk’ is classified as 3rd party exposure i.e. <10% exposure rate.
 It is also classified as a positive case being outside the 48 hour contagion period.
 In either of these cases, no communication will go out to any teams i.e. a classmate from school or friend/family member that the child did not have direct contact with or any positive person being outside the 48 hour contagion period.

-2. Communication will only go out to teams with a direct and confirmed positive COVID test within a 48 hour contagion period i.e. 2nd party exposure has occurred.
+2. Communication will only go out to teams (and opposing teams) with a direct and confirmed positive COVID test within a 48 hour contagion period i.e. 2nd party exposure has occurred.
 In this case, communication for next steps will go out directly from Julie Graves to the team/people potentially exposed.

 Information on asymptomatic positive COVID cases:

 In the event a player or coach has tested positive for COVID and is asymptomatic, the test date is used as illness onset, which is considered day 0, and these individuals will need to do a 10 day isolation.
 If they develop symptoms during that time, then we extend the isolation period for 10 days after symptom onset.

 Indoor exposure with masks:

 Per the CDPHE epidemiologist, if masks are worn inside during soccer activities, social distancing is maintained as much as possible and a positive COVID case occurred within 48 hours of a team being together than this is considered ‘low risk’ and no communication will be sent out to any member of the team unless deemed necessary with contact tracing.